udamonic.com

 deselect \ make sure pin 5 is set high

-#5 output \ configure pin 5 as output for CS
+#5 output \ configure pin 5 as CS

 mwren \ allow writes to MRAM